 For example: Someone had the clever idea of combining a mobile phone with an mp3 player and a camera.

 Industry disruptors like Amazon and Netflix eliminate an intermediary.

 Twitter is a great example of a company that adapted.
 Before Twitter was Twitter, it was Odeo — a podcasting platform.
 Apple beat Odeo to the punch, so Evan Williams held a series of hackathons with Odeo employees.
 He asked them to hold off on their normal tasks and instead consider how Odeo could be reinvented.
 On the last hackathon, Jack Dorsey created Twitter (a rough MVP, if you will).
 This was an historical pivot, and it essentially came from asking the question “What can we do with the product we already have?”

 SWOT analysis is a simple framework used to assess a company’s current position in order to inform a new strategy.
 This can be applied to marketing and sales initiatives (or any other facet of business that requires strategy), as well as product development.
 The idea is to take stock of the existing circumstances, and to use that reality to chart a course forward.

 SWOT is also called external-internal analysis, because the first two points tend to relate to internal forces, and the second two points tend to relate to external forces.
 Using this framework as a guide, we can discover ways to minimize risk and maximize resources.

-At this point the product development team will likely be linking up with the marketing department.
-After all, we can’t talk about strategy without talking about the customers that strategy is in service to, and understanding customers falls largely into marketing’s purview.
+At this point the product development team, in theory, will be linking up with the marketing department. ('marketing department? what marketing department?'- looking at you, Founders) After all, we can’t talk about strategy without talking about the customers that strategy is in service to, and understanding customers falls largely into marketing’s purview.

 If you use one of the creative problem solving methods in phase #1, it’s likely that you will already have considered your current standing in a market or industry.
 That comes in handy as you now move onto developing strategic elements like: